Translating…

 Executive Introduction

-Quantova Governance is the system through which the Quantova network is owned, coordinated, and evolved by its community.
-It defines how proposals are created, discussed, approved, and executed ensuring that no single entity controls the direction of the network.
+Quantova Governance is the system through which the Quantova network is coordinated, upgraded, and evolved by its participants.
+It defines how proposals are created, discussed, approved, and executed, ensuring transparent and rule based decision making at the protocol level.

-Quantova implements a fully on chain governance system enforced at the execution layer by QVM Quantova Virtual Machine a post quantum virtual execution environment designed to support secure, deterministic, and future proof protocol logic.
+Quantova implements an on chain governance system enforced at the execution layer by the Quantova Virtual Machine (QVM), a post quantum ready execution environment designed for deterministic and verifiable protocol logic.

-By anchoring governance directly to QVM, Quantova ensures that protocol evolution is auditable, censorship resistant, and cryptographically resilient against future quantum threats.
+By anchoring governance logic within QVM, Quantova ensures that protocol evolution is auditable, deterministic, and resistant to unauthorized modification once consensus has been reached.

 1. What Is Governance?